 The deadliest mass shooting in history was the Beslan (Russia) school massacre in 2006, in which 334 people were killed.
 Yet it is seldom even mentioned when “gun violence” or “mass shootings” are discussed.

 The media and anti-gun-rights activists conveniently ignore worldwide mass shootings, such as those in France.
 And how many Americans have even heard of the 77 people who perished in a bombing and shooting rampage in supposedly “peaceful” Norway in 2011?

 Mass shootings aren’t anything new.
 In April 1996, a mass shooting in which 35 people were killed and 23 wounded occurred in Port Arthur, Australia.
 It was the deadliest mass shooting in the country’s history.
 It also led to some of the most extreme gun-control measures anywhere in the world.

 During the massacre of 50 people in a New Zealand mosque last week, the shooter ghoulishly live-streamed the slaughter on Facebook.
-He also left a rambling, incoherent 70-page “manifesto” in which he expressed bizarre views on a wide range of subjects.
-Topics included everything from radical environmentalism to praising China to hoping to ignite a civil war in America.
+He also left a rambling, incoherent 70-page “manifesto.”

-Thankfully, not everyone followed the liberal party line.
-The staunchly liberal writers at The Atlantic took exception to their media colleagues: “Significant portions of the manifesto appear to be an elaborate troll, written to prey on the mainstream media’s worst tendencies.”
+Thankfully, not everyone bought it.
+The writers at The Atlantic took exception to their media colleagues: “Significant portions of the manifesto appear to be an elaborate troll, written to prey on the mainstream media’s worst tendencies.”